hl7dk/kl-gateway-rehab/input/pagecontent/StructureDefinition-klgateway-140-servicerequest-intro.md

 SeviceRequest.reasonReference is only used, if a code or codes were recieved in a MedCom message as a referal diagnosis (i GGOP).
 The reasonReference describes this through a reference to FocusCondition, which again uses SKS diagnosis codes to describe the problem/diagnosis, that led the hospital to request §140 rehabilitation.

 ServiceRequest.code.coding is used to state, what kind of interventions the requester wants for the citizen.
-The value is always 'Træning'.
+The value is always 'Kommunal genoptræning efter sygehusophold'.

 ### Conversions between Danish information model and FHIR-profile